Industries & Professions /

 Electrical and Electronics Engineers

 Electrical engineers apply their knowledge of the sciences to working with equipment that produces and distributes electricity, such as generators, transmission lines, and transformers.
 They also design, develop, and manufacture electric motors, electrical machinery, and ignition systems for automobiles, aircraft, and other engines.
 Electronics engineers are more concerned with devices made up of electronic components such as integrated circuits and microprocessors.
-They design, develop, and manufacture products such as computers, telephones, and radios.
+They design, develop, and manufacture products such as computer systems, broadcast and communications systems, MP3 players, and GPS devices.
 Electronics engineering is a subfield of electrical engineering, and both types of engineers are often referred to as electrical engineers.
-There are approximately 295,000 electrical and electronics engineers employed in the United States.
+(Electronics engineers who focus solely on computer hardware are often considered computer hardware engineers.)
+There are approximately 303,450 electrical and electronics engineers employed in the United States.